cdtomkins/certmonitor/docs/usage/installation.md

 - Python 3.8, 3.9, 3.10, 3.11, 3.12, 3.13

-## Optional: Rust Toolchain
+## Rust Toolchain (Required for Advanced Features)

-CertMonitor uses Rust bindings for fast certificate parsing.
-If you want to build from source or contribute, install Rust:
+CertMonitor uses Rust bindings for fast, safe certificate parsing and public key extraction. **Rust is required for advanced public key and elliptic curve features, but all orchestration and logic are pure Python stdlib.** If you want to build from source or contribute, install Rust:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh